LordDarkula/FractalNet/README.md

 ### Wikipedia
 Wikipedia has a set of fractal images, as well the corresponding fractal dimensions.
 I looked through them to pick the ones with high quality images for my training set, however it was not enough.
 ### Randomly Generated Julia Sets
 I chose to generate random Julia Sets, as there is a built in function for it in Wolfram Language.
+Julia Sets have a single parameter called c, and changing it generates unique fractals.
 I generated Julia Sets with random c values, both real and complex, to give the sets some variety.

     CreateJuliaFractals[size_] :=
         Module[{jFunction = {JuliaSetPlot[#], #} &, jFractals},